sakopqiu/fe_misc/SEO.md

 If it only has 1 outbound link, its sole downstream web page will receive the full weight of it, which is very good for its own PageRank.
 If it has 100 outbound links,  then its downstream web pages will only receive 1/100 of its weight, offsetting the effect brought by the super high PageRank from pageA.
 As a result,
 - PMs need to talk to the PSO team and also GBM team to add high quality inbound links to CC and TTCX.
-High quality here means we need inbound links from websites which already receive high traffic or have a good reputation in the industry such as Tiktok, BBC, Facebook, Twitter, etc.
+High quality here means we need inbound links from websites which already receive high traffic or have a good reputation in the industry such as BBC, Facebook, Twitter, etc.
 - We can also have social media influencer help us promote our website in his/her tweets.
 - We can also try to add a new entry in Wikipedia since its weight is very high.
 - Internal links are also important, RDs should make sure internal connectivity is good for their own website.
 For example, make sure all internal links are connected in some way so that there is no "isolated island".